AkBKukU/DemonetizationDetection/README.md

 from the Youtube API.
 The time it takes for new analytics data to show up in the Creator Studio is the same as when it shows up in the API .
 It also does not currently have any kind of notification system in place to alert you.
 It must be run manually.
-It will also not work well for channels that don't consistently get monetized views.
+It will not work well for channels with consistently low amounts of monetized views.

 ## Theory
 Using the number views that a video has recently got with the number of